inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 - Zoom in to any area you choose

 - Here we have zoomed in to a location in Maumere.
-There will be three new different colours generated from |project_name| (green, orange, and red).
+There will be five new different colours generated from |project_name| (green, yellow, orange, blood orange, and red).

-- The red buildings are situated in water greater than one metre; the orange buildings are situated in water between zero and one metre; and the green buildings are considered unaffected as they are situated in water less than the threshold of one metre.
+- The red buildings are situated in area where the depth of tsunami inundation is more than 8 metres; the blood orange buildings are situated in area where the depth of tsunami inundation is between 3.1 and 8 metres; the orange buildings are situated in area where the depth of tsunami inundation is 1.3 and 3.0 metres; the yellow buildings are situated in area where the depth of tsunami inundation is between 0.1 and 1 metres; and the green building considered unaffected as they are situated in water less than the threshold of 0.1 metre.

 .. image:: /static/training/socialisation/other_hazard_13.*
    :align: center